Roger Hargreaves: Early life

 Charles Roger Hargreaves was born in a private hospital at 1 Bath Road, Cleckheaton, West Yorkshire, England, on 9 May 1935 to Alfred Reginald Hargreaves and Ethel Mary Hargreaves.
 He grew up at 703 Halifax Road, Hartshead Moor, Cleckheaton, outside of which there now is a commemorative plaque.

 Hargreaves attended Sowerby Bridge Grammar School (now Trinity Academy Sowerby Bridge).
 He then spent a year working in his father's laundry and dry-cleaning business before gaining employment in advertising.
 By 1968, he was creative director of the Foote, Cone & Belding agency where he wrote slogans such as "Emigrate to Canada Dry (for the sake of your Scotch)".
-Originally wanting to become a cartoonist, in 1971, he created a successful series of characters used to promote Askit Powders on television (these were used from 1971 to 1994).
+Originally wanting to become a cartoonist, in 1971, he created a successful series of characters used to promote Askit Powders on television entitled The Miseries (these were used from 1971 to 1994).

 Career

 Also, in 1971 while working as the creative director at a London firm, Hargreaves wrote the first Mr. Men book, Mr. Tickle.
 Initially, he had difficulty finding a publisher, but once he did, the books became an instant success, selling more than one million copies within three years.
 In 1974, the books spawned a BBC animated television series narrated by Arthur Lowe.
 A second series the following year saw newer titles transmitted in double bill format with those from the first series.

 By 1976, Hargreaves had quit his day job.
 In 1981, the Little Miss series of books was launched and in 1983, it also was made into a television series narrated by Pauline Collins and her husband, John Alderton.
 Although Hargreaves wrote many other children's stories—including the Timbuctoo series of 25 books, John Mouse and the Roundy and Squary books—he is best known for his 46 Mr. Men and 33 Little Miss books.